Oppo Reno 10x Zoom full review

 Throw in the new ‘pivot rising’ selfie camera, Snapdragon 855 processor, and amped up VOOC 3.0 fast charging and the Reno 10x Zoom looks like a pretty compelling 2019 flagship offering from Oppo, though does it hold up in person?
-We went hands on at the Reno launch event in Zurich to find out.
+Here's what we think.

 Price and availability

 The Reno 10x Zoom costs £699/€799, though there are currently no plans for a US release - tough luck if you're in the States I'm afraid.
 That price is close to the £649 OnePlus 7 Pro, arguably the closest comparison (partially thanks to Oppo and OnePlus sharing a parent company), but undercuts the £899 Huawei P30 Pro - currently the only other phone that can match it on zooming.
 Check out our guide to the best phones to see how it compares to the rest of the market.

 The 10x Zoom isn't the only model available though.
 Slightly confusingly there is also a £449/€499 regular Oppo Reno that’s actually quite different - in case the name doesn’t give it away, it lacks that fancy telephoto camera, but also has a smaller display and a slower processor.

 Va va zoom